-To keep it short, we’ll simply call this place The Huntington.
-This magical spot in Los Angeles, is first and foremost a vast oasis populated with thousands of plants, flowers and trees, populated with themed gardens and a treasure for history and art lovers thanks to it precious collection of antique and valuable pieces of European and American culture.
+This magical spot in Los Angeles is first and foremost a vast oasis populated with thousands of plants, flowers, and trees, populated with themed gardens and a treasure for history and art lovers thanks to its precious collection of antique and valuable pieces of European and American culture.

-The Huntington, nestled in California’s San Gabriel Valley, began as the grand vision of railroad magnate Henry Huntington and his wife Arabella.
+Nestled in California’s San Gabriel Valley, the Huntington Library began as the grand vision of railroad magnate Henry Huntington and his wife, Arabella.
 In 1919, their sprawling estate transformed into a cultural landmark, encompassing a world-class research library boasting over 11 million rare books and manuscripts, an art museum showcasing European and American masterpieces, and hundreds of acres of stunning botanical gardens filled with diverse and exotic flora.

 - Rose garden.